MattNolanLab/ei-attractor/INSTALL.rst

 Installation instructions for the grid cell model
 -------------------------------------------------

-In fact the model does not need any installation, it is recommended to work directly from the source directory.
-However there are a number of Prerequisites_ that the user must install in order to start simulation.
+There are a number of Prerequisites_ that the user must install in order to start simulation.

-Also it is recommended to include the grid_cell_model directory into your PYTHONPATH environment variables, as all the submitting scripts reference modules in that directory.
+Git
+===

+You will need git to clone this repository.
+After cloning, you need to initialize the submodules that the repository depends on by running ``git submodule init`` and ``git submodule update``.

 Prerequisites
 =============